Pluteus cervinus Fawn Pluteus Shipley Country Park,

 to the naked eye and so this is one of three photographs.
 Same

 as previous photograph but showing young fungus.
-Awaiting identification
+Not identified

 Private Garden, Chilwell, Nottinghamshire (October 2008)